neonav-co/neonav-co.github.io/index.md

         text: Everything in your workspace is automatically saved, be it the websites you are viewing, the size and location of the windows.
 You can start from exactly where you left off.
         icon: fa-box-archive text-success
       - title: Light and Dark Theme
-        text: Simple yet intuitive user interface removing all the cluster for you, with one click to toggle between light and dark them.
+        text: Simple yet intuitive user interface removing all the clutter for you, with one click to toggle between light and dark them.
         icon: fa-circle-half-stroke text-dark

   - type: portfolio.html